salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 ## 1. In Place

-The cluster scoped operator is upgraded by changing the subscription channel to the desired version (e.g from `Subscription.spec.channel: stable-2.4-cluster-scoped` to `Subscription.spec.channel: stable-2.5-cluster-scoped`)
+This is the standard approach where the channel is updated to the desired version (e.g. from `stable-2.4-cluster-scoped` to `stable-2.5-cluster-scoped`).
+This will trigger upgrade of components (AC, HUB, EDA, ect.) managed by the operator.
+See: [Upgrading AAP operator on OpenShift](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html-single/installing_on_openshift_container_platform/index#operator-upgrade_licensing-gw)

-`OperatorGroup.spec.targetNamespaces` can be used to control the upgrade/roll-out order.
+`OperatorGroup.spec.targetNamespaces` can be leveraged to upgrade the namespaces in a controlled manner.

-- `OperatorGroup.spec.targetNamespaces)` omitted or empty list => watch all namespaces.
-- `OperatorGroup.spec.targetNamespaces: [ns1, ns2]` => monitor ns1 and ns2 namespace only.
-- `OperatorGroup.spec.targetNamespaces: [non_existent]` => monitor nothing

-We can start with `OperatorGroup.spec.targetNamespaces: [non_existent]` and progressively add namespaces (batch) to be upgraded.
+Downtime is inevitable in this case.

 ### 1.1 Prerequisites